Avengers: Infinity War: Plot

 Nebula escapes captivity and asks the remaining Guardians to meet her on Thanos's destroyed homeworld, Titan.
 Stark and Parker kill Maw and rescue Strange.
 The trio crash-lands on Titan, where they meet Quill, Drax, and Mantis.
 Using the Time Stone, Strange views millions of possible futures, seeing only one in which the Avengers win.
 The group formulates a plan to subdue Thanos and remove the Infinity Gauntlet, with which he safely houses and wields the Stones.
 Thanos appears, justifying his plans as necessary to guarantee the survival of an overpopulated universe.
-Nebula arrives soon after and helps the others subdue Thanos, but then deduces that Thanos has killed Gamora.
-Enraged, Quill attacks Thanos, inadvertently allowing him to break the group's hold and overpower them.
+Nebula arrives soon after and helps the others subdue Thanos, but deduces that Thanos has killed Gamora.
+Enraged, Quill attacks Thanos, allowing him to break the group's hold and overpower them.
 Thanos grievously wounds Stark, but Strange offers the Time Stone in exchange for sparing Stark's life.

 In Wakanda, Rogers reunites with Bucky Barnes before Thanos' army invades.
 The Avengers, along with T'Challa and the Wakandan forces, mount a defense while Shuri works to extract the Mind Stone from Vision.
-Unable to summon the Hulk after losing to Thanos, Banner fights in Stark's Hulkbuster armor.
+Unable to summon the Hulk, Banner fights in Stark's Hulkbuster armor.
 Thor, Rocket, and Groot arrive to reinforce the Avengers.
-Together they kill Midnight, Obsidian, and Glaive, and route Thanos's army.
-Shuri cannot complete the extraction before Thanos himself arrives on the field, slowed only briefly by Rogers, Banner, Rhodes, T'Challa, Barnes, and Groot.
-Vision convinces a reluctant Maximoff to destroy him and the Mind Stone, but Thanos uses the Time Stone to reverse her actions, rip the stone from Vision's forehead, and complete the Gauntlet.
-Although Thor severely wounds Thanos with Stormbreaker, Thanos activates the completed Gauntlet by snapping his fingers before teleporting away.
+Together they kill Midnight, Obsidian, and Glaive, and rout Thanos's army.
+Shuri cannot complete the extraction before Thanos arrives on the field; the Avengers and their allies fail to stop him from reaching Vision.
+Vision convinces a reluctant Wanda to destroy him and the Mind Stone, but Thanos uses the Time Stone to reverse her actions, rip the stone from Vision's forehead, and complete the Gauntlet.
+Thor severely wounds Thanos with Stormbreaker, but Thanos activates the completed Gauntlet by snapping his fingers before teleporting away.

-Half of all life across the universe disintegrates, including Barnes, T'Challa, Groot, Maximoff, Wilson, Mantis, Drax, Quill, Strange, Parker, Maria Hill, and Nick Fury, the last of whom sends an emergency signal on a modified pager before disintegrating.
+Half of all life across the universe disintegrates, including Barnes, T'Challa, Groot, Wanda, Wilson, Mantis, Drax, Quill, Strange, Parker, Maria Hill, and Nick Fury, the last of whom sends an emergency signal on a modified pager before disintegrating.
 Stark and Nebula remain stranded on Titan while Banner, M'Baku, Okoye, Rhodes, Rocket, Rogers, Romanoff, and Thor are left on the Wakandan battlefield.
 Meanwhile, Thanos watches a sunrise on a remote planet.